 Dahm, Edward and Joseph

 Starting in 1948, they built one of the country’s largest car wash chains, Mike's Carwash, with 41 locations.
 They washed their 100 millionth vehicle in 2012.
-Legendary Locals of Fort Wayne, by Randolph L. Harter, Craig S. Leonard discussion August 12, 2015 on You know you've lived in Fort Wayne too long when... closed Facebook group.
+Legendary Locals of Fort Wayne, by Randolph L. Harter, Craig S. Leonard discussion August 12, 2015 on You know you've lived in Fort Wayne too long when...
+Private Facebook group.
 Awash in Gratitude Mike’s Carwash owners believe people make all the difference. by Tammy Davis and Jeffrey Crane published July 1, 2016 in BusinessPeople magazine.
-U.S. 33 crash victim a staple in Fort Wayne community Edward Dahm was the co-founder of Mike’s Express Carwash by Angelica Robinson published December 22, 2016 on WANE-TV NewsChannel 15.
+U.S. 33 crash victim a staple in Fort Wayne community Edward Dahm was the co-founder of Mike’s Express Carwash by Angelica Robinson published December 22, 2016 on CBS WANE-TV NewsChannel 15.
 See December 23, 2016 Facebook announcement and photos.
 Car wash co-founder remembered for faith Coroner says (Ed) Dahm died before crash by Sherry Slater published December 24, 2016 in The Journal Gazette newspaper.
 See his Legacy.com obituary with many comments and December 22, 2016 D.O.
 McComb and Sons obituary.
 See also A life lived in devotion to the Divine Mercy: Ed Dahm by Deb Wagner published April 18, 2017 on Today's Catholic News.